Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Conclusions and discussion

 \section{Conclusions and discussion}

-Although the Cold dark matter (CDM) paradigm has been enormously successful in explaining the large scale structure of the Universe, it shows a number of small scale problems that can be alleviated by invoking (\kev) Warm Dark Matter (WDM) particles that erase small scale power, suppressing the formation of low-mass structures.
-Given that the low-mass high-$z$ galaxies are believed to be the main contributors to the process of cosmic reionization, our aim is to use reionization tracers including the {\it Planck} CMB electron-scattering optical depth ($\tau_{es}$) and the measured ionizing photon emissivity ($\dot n_{ion}$) to put constraints on the mass ($\mx$) of WDM particles.
-We use a merger-tree based semi-analytic model that traces the DM and baryonic assembly of high-$z$ ($z\simeq 5-20$) galaxies in 4 DM cosmologies: CDM and WDM with $\mx = 2.25,3$ and $5\kev$.
-Our model includes the key baryonic processes of star formation, SN feedback and the merger/accretion/ejection driven evolution of gas and stellar mass, and has been shown to fit observables over 7 magnitudes (including the UV LFs, M/L ratios and SMD) using only two {\it $z$ and mass-independent free parameters} with fiducial values of 3.8\% for the maximum star formation efficiency and 10\% of the SN energy going into unbinding gas \citep{dayal2014, dayal2014_wdm1}.
-In this work, we use the stellar mass assembly driven ionizing photon output from these theoretical galaxies to model the reionization history.
-We include the effect of external feedback, i.e., an evolving homogeneous UVB suppressing the baryonic content of galaxies below a threshold mass ($M_h \simeq 10^9\Msun$) to explore the WDM masses allowed by reionization constraints.
-The only additional parameter introduced is the fraction of ionizing photons ($f_{esc}$) that escape out of galaxies and ionize the IGM.
+Although the Cold dark matter (CDM) paradigm has been enormously successful in explaining the large scale structure of the universe, it shows a number of small scale problems that can be alleviated by invoking (\kev) Warm Dark Matter (WDM) particles that erase small scale power, suppressing the formation of low-mass structures.
+We use a semi-analytic model traces the DM and baryonic assembly of high-$z$ ($z\simeq 5-20$) galaxies in 4 DM cosmologies - CDM and WDM with $\mx = 1.5,3$ and $5\kev$ - including the key baryonic processes of star formation, SN feedback and the merger/accretion/ejection driven evolution of gas and stellar mass.
+This model uses only two {\it $z-$ and mass-independent free parameters} with fiducial values of 3.8\% for the maximum star formation efficiency and 10\% of the SN energy going into unbinding gas \citep{dayal2014, dayal2014_wdm1}.
+Modelling reionization requires an additional free parameter which is the fraction of ionzing photons that can escape out of the galactic environment, $f_{esc}$.
+In this work, we also include the effects of external feedback from a UVB suppressing the baryonic content of galaxies below a threshold mass, for which we use a fiducial value of $M_h \simeq 10^9\Msun$.
+The model is constrained using key observables for high-$z$ galaxies (UV LF, SMD, M/L ratios), the latest constraints on the cosmological electron-scattering optical depth ($\tau_{es}$) from {\it Planck} and the measured ionizing photon emissivity ($\dot n_{ion}$) to understand: (i) the reionization history and sources , and (ii) the effects of UV feedback on galaxy assembly in different DM cosmologies.
+Our main findings can be summarized as follows:

-We find that {\it $\mx \lsim 2.25\kev$ WDM models are ruled out} because they yield $\tau_{es}$ values lower than that measured by {\it Planck} even in the (unlikely) case that all the \HI ionizing photons produced by every galaxy escape into the IGM (i.e. $f_{esc}=1$).
-Thus, using a model that incorporates the key physics driving the baryonic content of high-$z$ galaxies (star formation/feedback/mergers) yields a limit of $\mx \gsim 3\kev$ that is competitive with results of $\mx \gsim 3.3\kev$ obtained using the Lyman-$\alpha$ forest \citep{viel2013}.\footnote{The constraints obtained from reionization models could, however, weaken to $\mx \gsim 1.5\kev$ in case the bounds on $\tau_{es}$ are revised, e.g., as in the latest (12/2014) Planck results.}